flahirabayashi/Reads-Preprocessing/README.md

-# Read Trimming and Filtering with Fastp
+# Reads Preprocessing with Fastp

 A fast, efficient, and user-friendly tool for NGS read preprocessing, combining QC, trimming, and filtering in few steps.